 A loan is a type of debt.
 Like all debt instruments, a loan entails the redistribution of financial assets over time, between the lender and the borrower.
 In a loan, the borrower initially receives or borrows an amount of money, called the principal, from the lender, and is obligated to pay back or repay an equal amount of money to the lender at a later time.
 Typically, the money is paid back in regular installments, or partial repayments; in an annuity, each installment is the same amount.

 A student loan is designed to help students pay for university tuition, books, and living expenses.
 It may differ from other types of loans in that the interest rate may be substantially lower and the repayment schedule may be deferred while the student is still in education.
 It also differs in many countries in the strict laws regulating re-negotiating and bankruptcy.

-In international relations, aid (also known as international aid, overseas aid, or foreign aid) is a voluntary transfer of resources from one country to another, given at least partly with the objective of benefiting the recipient country.
+In international relations, aid (also known as international aid, overseas aid, or foreign aid, foreign funding or financing) is a voluntary transfer of resources from one country to another, given at least partly with the objective of benefiting the recipient country.
 It may have other functions as well: it may be given as a signal of diplomatic approval, or to strengthen a military ally, to reward a government for behavior desired by the donor, to extend the donor’s cultural influence, to provide infrastructure needed by the donor for resource extraction from the recipient country, or to gain other kinds of commercial access.
 Aid may be given by individuals, private organizations, or governments.